Japanese occupation of West Sumatra: Rise of Sukarno

-A day after the arrival of the Japanese, Captain Sakaguchi, speaking in French, and presenting his official identification card as a member of the Sendenbu (宣伝部, Propaganda Department), was the first to introduce himself at a meeting with Sukarno.
+After the arrival of the Japanese, Captain Sakaguchi, speaking in French, and presenting his official identification card as a member of the Sendenbu (宣伝部, Propaganda Department), was the first to introduce himself at a meeting with Sukarno.
 He was accompanied on this visit by Jahja Djalil as his translator.
 In response to Sukarno's inquiry about the purpose of his visit, Captain Sakaguchi stated, "It is nothing.
 I know that I need to make your acquaintance, and that is why I have come.
 That is all.
 I did not come to give orders to you.
 Meeting the famous Mr. Sukarno is my first duty.
 We know everything about you.
 We know you are the leader of Indonesia and an influential person.
 It is our honor to give you the respect you deserve."
 Three days after the meeting, Captain Sakaguchi "requested" Sukarno to visit the 25th Army's temporary headquarters in Bukittinggi.
 Not in a position to reject the request, Sukarno obliged and traveled to Bukittinggi by train.
 Word of his presence spread unintentionally from one train car to another and quickly beyond.
 At each station along the route to Bukittinggi, he was greeted with a hero's welcome, which required Sukarno to make a short speech to the crowd as a way to keep them from mobbing the train.
 Observing his popularity, specifically noticed by Captain Sakaguchi, the Japanese occupational army began to realize the potential value of having Sukarno as an asset.